-All education areas must take the edTPA write out during their student teaching experience.
+All education areas must take the required licensure tests edTPA, Foundations of Reading, and PRAXIS Tests during their student teaching/clinical experience.

 A passing score is required by NC DPI.
 Students will submit their edTPA results to TaskStream.

 D. Placement of Student Teachers